thecovarrubias/thecovarrubias/README.md

 ## About me
   💻 Currently I'm in constant development of my professional and personal skills.

-  🦁 For me it's a pride to be a graduate of the Instituto Tecnológico de Puebla in Engineering in Information and Communications Technologies.
+  🦁 For me it's a pride to be a graduate of the Instituto Tecnológico de Puebla in Information and Communications Technologies Engineering.

   📍 Puebla de Zaragoza, México.